Flexible solution for your fabrication and maintenance/repair needs

-On thick metal when making multi-pass welds, or to bridge a slight gap where fit-up is poor, weave beads may be used to fill a weld joint.
+When making multi-pass welds on thick metal, or to bridge a slight gap where fit-up is poor, weave beads may be used to fill a weld joint.
 A slight hesitation at the top toe of the weld helps prevent undercut and ensure proper tie-in of the weld to the base metal.

 Vertical welding, both up and down, can be difficult.
 This makes pre-weld set-up very important for making high quality welds.
 Since you are fighting gravity, consider reducing the voltage and amperage 10 to 15 percent from the settings for the same weld in the flat position.

-- The vertical up technique: Beginning at the bottom of a joint and welding up can provide better penetration on thicker materials (typically 1/4 in. or more).
+The vertical up technique is beginning at the bottom of a joint and welding up.
+This can provide better penetration on thicker materials (typically 1/4 inch or more).
 The travel angle of the gun is a 5 to 15 degree drop from the perpendicular position.
 A slight weaving motion can help control the size, shape and cooling effects of the weld puddle.